; Wanneroo Regional Museum programs - Wanneroo Regional Museum - City of Wanneroo

 Please click on the link below to make a booking enquiry and one of our heritage team will be in touch within two business days.

-Wanneroo Museum booking inquiry form
+Wanneroo Museum booking request form

 You can also call on 9405 5920, but please note that as the team facilitate programs we are not always available.

-Information on combination programs
+Information on double programs

 When: Fridays (March to November) - 9:30am to 2pm

-Why not make a day of it and do a combination program?
+Why not make a day of it and do a double program?
 Our museum is just a five minute drive up the road from Cockman House, enabling your students to be immersed in the small domestic surrounds of a historic house as well as discovering the stories of continuity and change in people’s lives and land use in the larger Wanneroo community.

 For further information and bookings: